edrlab/thorium-reader-doc/content/en/th3/400_ressources/380_technical-spec.md

  * **DAISY** 3 and 2.02, both in their text only, audio only, and syncronised text and audio.
  * **PDF** without support for forms nor annotations.
  * **Audiobooks** standardized as per W3C packaged (LPF) audiobook format.
- * **Divina**, an experimental format for comics, manga, webtoons and other styles of digital works based on sequances of images.
+ * **Divina**, an experimental format for comics, manga, webtoons and other styles of digital works based on sequences of images.

-## App Features
+## App features

 * **Load & Read ebooks:** Thorium Reader Desktop allows you to load an ebook from your computer and read it in a dedicated windows.
 * **Organise ebooks:** ebooks can be sorted, tagged, exported, deleted and lending can be managed from the Library window.